tylertitsworth/5th-age-srd/Classes/Commander.md

 #### Epic Feat

 When you gain inspiration, you and each nearby ally gain a +1 bonus to death saves until the next full heal-up.

+### Drill Sergeant

+_Special:_ You cannot take this talent in combination with the Strategist or Tactician talents.

+Any time an element of the commander class refers to Charisma, you can replace  it with Constitution.
+In addition, your base PD is increased to 12, but your base MD is reduced to 10.

+#### Adventurer Feat

+You gain 1 additional skill point in a background related to either intimidation or physical exercise.
+You can use this skill point to raise that background beyond the normal maximum of 5.

+#### Champion Feat

+When you use a command, you can spend an additional command point to give a nearby enemy a -2 penalty to their next attack roll.

+#### Epic Feat

+When you give an ally a bonus to attack rolls with a command or tactic, increase that bonus by 1.

 ### Forceful Command